-- In The Three Stooges short "Healthy, Wealthy and Dumb", Curly wins $50,000 in a radio sweepstakes, and the stooges think they have it made.
+- In the short "Healthy, Wealthy and Dumb" (providing the page image above), Curly wins $50,000 in a radio sweepstakes, and the stooges think they have it made.
 That is until they find out that after taxes Curly is only left with $4.85, leaving them unable to pay for the damages to the expensive hotel they're living in.
 This scenario was repeated in "A Missed Fortune", a remake featuring Shemp.note

 - Variation: Due to the events of the film Uncovered, the heroine Julia ends up with ownership of an old Spanish estate.
 The banker then informs her that she has also ended up with the mountain of debts attached to it and she promptly has to sell the whole thing off.
 Her boyfriend remarks: